 Data Science Meetups & Communities in Kansas

-Surprise, surprise—Kansas City is the epicenter of all things data.
+Kansas City is the epicenter for data science ecents.
 For even more ideas on KC meetups, please see the same section in our profile of data science in Missouri.

 Data Science Conferences & Workshops in Kansas

-You’ll need to factor in travel costs if you want to attend big conferences like Strata+Hadoop World, Predictive Analytics World (PAW), and MLconf—Kansas hasn’t quite reached “must-visit” status for data scientists.
+You’ll need to factor in travel costs if you want to attend big conferences like Strata Data Conference, Predictive Analytics World, IEEE Conferences and SIGKDD, and MLconf—Kansas hasn’t quite reached “must-visit” status for data scientists.
 On the other hand, you’re not too far from events in Texas and Colorado, and even Oklahoma City has intriguing stuff going on.

-We cover Kansas City data & tech conferences in our profile of Missouri; please see that section for a complete rundown of what’s happening in town.
+We cover Kansas City data and tech conferences in our profile of Missouri; please see that section for a complete rundown of what’s happening in town.

 Data Science Jobs in Kansas

 Overland Park (and—by extension—the greater Kansas City metropolitan area) has a diverse mix of industries.
-Sprint is a name you’ll hear a lot, but leading employers also include Black & Veatch (Engineering), Waddell & Reed Financial Inc., OptumRX (Pharmaceuticals), the Overland Park Regional Medical Center, and YRC Worldwide (Transportation & Logistics).
+Sprint is a name you may hear, but leading employers also include Black & Veatch (Engineering), Waddell & Reed Financial Inc., OptumRX (Pharmaceuticals), the Overland Park Regional Medical Center, and YRC Worldwide (Transportation and Logistics).

-On the flip side are all the feisty startups and data-focused companies that are feeding off the city’s strengths.
+On the flip side are all startups and data-focused companies.
 Along with data science firms like Nuvento and Yotabites, which specialize in big data consulting, and QTS Realty, which manages multi-tenant data centers, you’ll see tech activity in areas such as:

-- Agriculture & biosecurity (e.g. Ansera Analytics and Farmobile)
+- Agriculture and biosecurity (e.g. Ansera Analytics and Farmobile)

-- Healthcare & medicine (e.g. Netsmart, Spinal Simplicity, Innara Health, TreVia Digital Health, and HylaPharm)
+- Healthcare and medicine (e.g. Netsmart, Spinal Simplicity, Innara Health, TreVia)

 - Info services (e.g. JobShakers and LaborChart)

-Wichita is the home of Koch Industries, one of the largest privately held companies in the country, and Cargill’s $60 million protein headquarters.
+Wichita is the home of Koch Industries, one of the largest privately held companies in the country, and Cargill’s protein headquarters.

 Data Scientist Salaries in Kansas